Or search by topic

-In this activity, the computer secretly makes a rectangle using equal rows of spots on the $5$ by $5$ grid.
+In this activity, the monkey secretly makes a rectangle using equal rows of spots on the $5$ by $5$ grid.

 The aim is for you to find the rectangle by testing spots on the interactivity below.